May 8, 1862 - Shenandoah Valley Campaign: The Battle of McDowell

 Tuesday 13th May 1862

 I have been struck with the wild & mountain scenery.
 The Shenandoah Mt.
-Pass is grand indeed, you asend to the very top of the mountain & from there you see as far as the eyes can reach, Mtn. after Mtn. in every variety of shape & grandeur whilst away down below a little valley & stream with winding road, winding around from Mt. to Mt. to descend the grade.
-After reaching this valley we asend the hd waters of the James to a point where the waters turn the other way & then we discerned the hdwaters of the Potomac.
+Pass is grand indeed, you ascend to the very top of the mountain & from there you see as far as the eyes can reach, Mtn. after Mtn. in every variety of shape & grandeur whilst away down below a little valley & stream with winding road, winding around from Mt. to Mt. to descend the grade.
+After reaching this valley we asend the hd waters of the James to a point where the waters turn the other way & then we discerned the headwaters of the Potomac.
 The Mts. tower above us beautifully.

 Every now & then you will find a fresh & sparkling stream gushing out of the mtn. side & running away into the larger streams of the Valley….